john30/ebusd-esp/README.md

 # ebusd-esp
-Firmware for ESP8266 allowing eBUS communication for ebusd
+Firmware for ESP8266 allowing eBUS communication for ebusd with lowest possible latency.

+## History
+For a history of version and changes made therein, see the [change log](Changelog.md).

 ## Flashing
 First of all, you need to flash the firmware to the ESP board.
 Currently, only Wemos D1 mini boards are supported, but others might work as well.